ctzhou86/Coursera-Inferential-Statistics/README.md

 # Coursera-Inferential-Statistics
-Keys to Coursera Course Inferential Statistics (part of the Statistics with R Specialization)
+Keys to Coursera Course Inferential Statistics (part of the Statistics with R Specialization) by Duke University.